mhuebert/re-db/README.md

 Re-DB is a fast, reactive client-side triple-store for handling global state in ClojureScript apps.
 It is inspired by [Datomic](https://www.datomic.com) and [DataScript](https://github.com/tonsky/datascript) and works in conjunction with [Reagent](https://reagent-project.github.io).

-re: "fast" - compared to DataScript, re-db makes different tradeoffs for performance - transactions are 5-10x faster, depending on your schema and entity size.
+**re: "fast"** - compared to DataScript, re-db makes different tradeoffs for performance - transactions are 5-10x faster, depending on your schema and entity size.
 Much of this gain is due to our data layout - entities are stored as maps, with indexes off to the side.
 When we transact a list of maps, not much work has to be done for keys that aren't indexed.
 This is especially helpful during page load, when many apps face slow down due to ingesting an initial data set from the server.
 (TODO: benchmark reads / query alternatives)

-re: "reactive" - re-db's built-in [Reagent](https://reagent-project.github.io) support means that views update automatically when underlying data changes.
+**re: "reactive"** - re-db's built-in [Reagent](https://reagent-project.github.io) support means that views update automatically when underlying data changes.
 Behind the scenes we track what "patterns" you're reading at a fine-grained level.
 Unlike prior art in this space (see [posh](https://github.com/mpdairy/posh)) we don't attempt to support datalog, only lookups and an entity api.
-If you're in love with datalog you probably won't like this.
-But I find that Datalog is often overkill for simple use-cases, where it's often harder to read than direct lookups & relationship traversals via lookups.
+This may not be your cup of tea; personally I often find Datalog to be overkill, and more difficult to read/write than lookups + core functions like filter/sort.

 ## Background

 Some of the motivating ideas behind this (style of) library are:

 - Data is modelled as a collection of entities (clojure maps)
-- Entities can point to each other, forming a graph (schema: `{:db/valueType :db.type/ref}`)
+- Entities can point to each other, forming a graph.
+Schema: `{:db/valueType :db.type/ref}`
-- Attributes can be indexed, for fast (simple) queries (schema: `{:db/index true}`)
+- Attributes can be indexed, for fast (simple) queries.
+Schema: `{:db/index true}`
-- Unique attributes can be used to identify entities (schema: `{:db/unique :db.unique/identity}`)
+- Unique attributes can be used to identify entities.
+Schema: `{:db/unique :db.unique/identity}`
-- Attributes can have "sets" as values - each value is then indexed (schema: `{:db.cardinality :db.cardinality/many}`)
+- Attributes can have "sets" as values - each value is then indexed.
+Schema: `{:db.cardinality :db.cardinality/many}`
 - The data layer "cooperates" with a view layer so that views update (only) when dependent data changes.

 The schema format is consistent with DataScript.

 ## Usage

-It can be convenient to use just one re-db namespace, `re-db.api :as d`, for reads and writes throughout an app.
-This will use a database located at `re-db.api/*conn*`.
+For convenience we offer a `re-db.api` namespace which reads & writes to a default database (`re-db.api/*conn*`).

 ```clj
 (ns my-app.core